 The specifics vary, but many parents new to homeschooling are trying to recreate a public school environment in their home and finding that it doesn’t work.
 It’s not their fault.
 Most of us went to public school; it’s what we know.
 We’re taught that this is the only way to get an education.
 That children won’t learn if we don’t tell them what to learn and force them do so.
 We shouldn’t be surprised when we find homeschooling not working under these circumstances.
 Continue reading »

 October 1.
 We shall declare it an annual homeschool holiday.
-We’ll call it Curriculum’s Not Working Day — — because now we have reached the time of year when so many of the new homeschooling parents who bought curriculum when we said, “Don’t buy curriculum yet,” are concerned about not being able to get through Continue reading »
+We’ll call it Curriculum’s Not Working Day — because now we have reached the time of year when so many of the new homeschooling parents who bought curriculum when we said, “Don’t buy curriculum yet,” are concerned about not being able to get through the curriculum they bought anyway.
+Continue reading »

 Interesting problems and exciting risks are life’s calisthenics.
 They stretch us in directions we need to grow.
 Children are particularly oriented this way.
 They think up huge questions and search for the answers.
 They face fears.
 They puzzle over inconsistencies in what is said and done around them.
 They relentlessly challenge themselves to achieve social, physical, or intellectual feats that (from a child’s perspective) seem daunting.
 They struggle for mastery even when dozens of attempts don’t provide them any success.
 It’s a testament to courage that they continue to try.
 Continue reading »